Jean Larson Garver

 Jean Larson Garver has been principal flute with the Dallas Symphony Orchestra since 1971.
-At one time the youngest principal player with the DSO, she now has a mature understanding of the repertoire, and nearly forty years' experience with many gifted conductors and musicians.
-She has also been Adjunct Professor of Flute at Southern Methodist University since 1971.
-During that time many of her students have gone on to have professional careers playing flute.
-One of her former students became the youngest musician in the DSO, where she now performs next to Jean.
+At one time the youngest principal player with the DSO, she now has a mature understanding of the repertoire, and nearly forty years of experience with many gifted conductors and musicians.
+She has also been Adjunct Associate Professor of Flute at Southern Methodist University since 1971.
+During that time, many of her students have gone on to have professional careers playing flute.
+One of her former students became the youngest musician in the DSO, where she now performs next to Garver.

-Jean studied at the University of Texas in Austin, where she received both her bachelor's and master's degrees in music performance under the tutelage of John Hicks.
+Garver studied at the University of Texas in Austin, where she received both her bachelor’s and master’s degrees in music performance under the tutelage of John Hicks.
 She was a student at the Tanglewood Music Festival, where she studied with James Pappoutsakis of the Boston Symphony Orchestra.
 She also studied with Jean Pierre Rampal at the Conservatoire in Nice, France.
-She is a founding member of the orchestra for the Music in the Mountains Festival in Durango, Colorado, where she has spent the last twenty-three summers.
+She is a founding member of the orchestra for the Music in the Mountains Festival in Durango, Colo., where she has spent the last 23 summers.